Elijah D. Taft: War Service

 After Gettysburg, Taft command his reserve artillery brigade in the Bristoe Campaign and at the Battle of Mine Run.
-At the beginning of the Overland Campaign of 1864, Maj John A. Tompkins took command of the brigade, and consequently Taft resumed command of his battery.
+At the beginning of the Overland Campaign of 1864, Major John A. Tompkins took command of the brigade, and consequently Taft resumed command of his battery.
 The battery participated in the Battle of the Wilderness and the Battle of Spotsylvania in the Reserve Artillery, but it was assigned to V Corps at the Battle of Cold Harbor.
 The 5th New York was sent to the defenses of Washington on May 19, 1864.
 It was in XXII Corps in July 1864; and in the artillery brigade of VI Corps in August.

 Next Taft was sent with his guns to serve in the Army of the Shenandoah under MG Philip H. Sheridan.
 In the Valley Campaigns of 1864, Taft's battery was assigned to XIX Corps.
 He commanded the Artillery Reserve of the corps at the Third Battle of Winchester and the Battle of Fisher's Hill.
 When Maj Albert W. Bradbury took command of the Reserve, Taft resumed command of his battery, which was assigned to the first division of the corps.
 The battery fought at the Battle of Cedar Creek under Capt Taft.
 Thereafter the battery remained, with Taft as commander, in the Department of West Virginia.
 The 5th New York was mustered out of service at Hart's Island near New York City on July 16, 1865.
 Taft received brevet rank of major to date from March 13, 1865.